EdvardsZ/MastersThesis/README.md

 # MastersThesis

-1. Changed dimnesions
+1. Make your nets deeper and maybe wider.

-2. Conditionit with labels the conventional vae
+2. Make latent space visualizations.

-3.
+2. Think of smart ways of weighting the loss function.